-Active Pipeline: pipelines actively used for the transport of fluids related to oil and gas operations, and piping that has been suspended from service for less than 18 months but not formally deactivated.
+Active Pipeline: pipelines actively used for the transport of fluids related to energy resource operations and piping that has been suspended from service for less than 18 months but not formally deactivated.

 Deactivated Pipeline: pipelines removed from service but maintained for a later return to service.